l4rm4nd/VoucherVault/README.md

 ## 🔔 Notifications

-Notifications are handled by [Apprise](https://github.com/caronc/apprise) URLs.
+Notifications are handled by [Apprise](https://github.com/caronc/apprise).

-You can define those in the environment variable `APPRISE_URLS`.
-The variable takes a comma-separated list of Apprise URLs.
+You can define custom Apprise URLs in the user dashboard.
+The input form takes a comma-separated list of Apprise URLs.

 The interval, how often items are checked against a potential expiry, is pre-defined (every 10 days) in the Django admin area.
 Here, we are utilizing Django-Celery-Beat + a Redis instance for periodic task execution.
 If you want to adjust the crontab interval, please head over to the admin area at `/admin/django_celery_beat/periodictask/1/change/` (`Periodic Tasks` > `Periodic Expiry Check` > `Crontab Schedule`) and adjust to your liking.